2. Who We Are

 If you are a new customer, you will only be contacted if you agree to it.

-If you don’t want to be contacted for marketing purposes, please tick the relevant box that you will find on screen.
+If you don’t want to be contacted for marketing purposes, please tick the relevant box that you will find on the screen.

-Please note: We don’t identify individuals to our advertisers, but we do give them aggregate information to help them reach their target audience, and we may use information we have collected to display advertisements to that audience.
+Please note: We don’t identify individuals to our advertisers, but we do give them aggregate information to help them reach their target audience, and we may use the information we have collected to display advertisements to that audience.

 In addition, if you don’t want us to use your personal data for any of the other reasons set out in this section in 5, you can let us know at any time by contacting us at [Email Address], and we will delete your data from our systems.
 However, you acknowledge this will limit our ability to provide the best possible [products and] services to you.